andrewsingh/andrewsingh.github.io/content/posts/text-not-tracks.md

 ["fiercely triumphant", "fiery defiance", "cathartic heartbreak", "vulnerable-yet-empowered", "restless determination", "stormy intensity", "righteously wounded", "stirring confidence", "tension-to-release dynamic", "drama-charged energy"]
 ```

  While our initial version used several sentences of prose for each aspect, we discovered that descriptor lists, while less readable to humans, were better suited as inputs to embedding models and provided more accurate representations for similarity search.
-We posit this is likely due to the higher **information density** of descriptor lists, whereas prose contains more "filler" that, while enhancing readability for humans, pollutes the embedding representation and adds more noise to the similarity search.
+We posit this is likely due to the higher *information density* of descriptor lists compared to prose.
+Prose contains more "filler" that, while enhancing readability for humans, pollutes the embedding representation of the song and adds more noise to the similarity search.
+We plan to do a future ablation study to quantify the improvement that descriptor lists bring to the search results.

 ### Detailed Cost Breakdown